Published on November 5th, 2012 | by Andrea Bertoli0

 3 cups kabocha pumpkin, or other sweet squash, skinned and chopped

-- Add pumpkin and potatoes to a large stockpot with enough water to cover and boil for about 15-20 minutes (see note below).
-When fork-tender, drain and set aside.
+- Meanwhile, add pumpkin and potatoes to a large stockpot with enough water to cover and boil for about 15-20 minutes.
+When fork-tender, drain, reserving the cooking water, and set aside.

-- When the veggies are finished cooking (peppers and onions should be starting to blacken and sizzle), add to processor along with pumpkin and potatoes.
-Blend with broth until totally smooth, blending in batches if necessary.
-Return to stockpot, add soymilk and sesame oil, then simmer over low heat for 10 minutes to let the flavors meld.
+- Return to stockpot, then simmer over low heat for 10 minutes to let the flavors meld.
 Add more salt/pepper/cayenne to taste.

-- This soup keeps for a few days in the fridge, and is great over rice, with leftover lentils, or with greens for a very tasty quick lunch.
+- This soup keeps for a few days in the fridge, and it freezes well, too.